-There are two main highlights in this section of our road trip: Heceta Head lighthouse and the Sea Lion Cave.
-It is the largest sea cave in the USA, currently inhabited by wild sea lions.
-We recommend reading the reviews and choosing your time carefully if you want to visit the sea lion cave.
+There are two main highlights in this section of our road trip: Heceta Head Lighthouse and the Sea Lion Cave, the largest sea cave in the USA.
+It is currently inhabited by wild sea lions.
+We recommend reading the reviews and choosing your visiting time carefully if you want to visit the sea lion cave.

 Heceta Head lighthouse was built in 1894 and is still active.
-In fact, the Heceta Head Lighthouse’s beam can be seen for 21 nautical miles, making it the strongest light on the Oregon coast.
+Importantly, Heceta Head lighthouse’s beam can be seen for 21 nautical miles, making it the strongest light on the Oregon coast.
 Open daily, it is now also a Bed and Breakfast.
 It is less than a kilometre walk from the car park to the lighthouse.

 Distance: Coos Bay to the state line – 182 km (113 miles)